Cubs vs. Mets Player Props Betting Odds

-Player props are available for Nico Hoerner and Pete Alonso, among others, when the Chicago Cubs host the New York Mets at Wrigley Field on Wednesday at 7:40 PM ET.
+Bookmakers have set player props for Nico Hoerner, Pete Alonso and others when the Chicago Cubs host the New York Mets at Wrigley Field on Thursday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!